-We do know that destruction of Vitamins A, B, C, K, and E are a consequence of irradiation, and new and potentially carcinogenic chemical compounds are created, potentially also creating mutant bacteria and viruses.
+We do know that the destruction of vitamins A, B, C, K, and E is a consequence of irradiation, and new and potentially carcinogenic chemical compounds are created, potentially also creating mutant bacteria and viruses.

-Robbins’ book has a fascinating discussion on hormones and antibiotics in our meat supply, as well as interesting data on Mad Cow disease.
+John Robbins’ book has a fascinating discussion on hormones and antibiotics in our meat supply, as well as interesting data on mad cow disease.

-Over 90 percent of U.S. beef cattle receive hormone implants–and in larger feedlots, it’s 100 percent.
+Over 90% of U.S. beef cattle receive hormone implants—and in larger feedlots, it’s 100%.

-An Independent European Union scientists’ report said, regarding the effect of hormones added to U.S. beef, that they are “complete carcinogens,” which means that they are able to cause and promote cancer by themselves.
+An independent European Union scientists’ report said, regarding the effect of hormones added to U.S. beef, that they are “complete carcinogens,” which means they are able to cause and promote cancer by themselves.

-American doctors administer 3 million pounds of antibiotics, for treating infectious disease.
-To put that in context, antibiotics administered to livestock in the U.S., annually, for purposes other than treating disease, is 24.6 million pounds.
+American doctors administer 3 million pounds of antibiotics for treating infectious disease.
+To put that in context, antibiotics administered to livestock in the U.S., annually, for purposes other than treating a disease, are 24.6 million pounds.
 (Remember that those antibiotics are then concentrated in the organs and flesh of the livestock.)

-Denmark banned use of routine use of antibiotics, and prior to the ban, the prevalance of antibiotic-resistant bacteria in chickens in Denmark was 82 percent.
-Three years after the ban, only 12 percent of chickens tested positive for antibiotic-resistant bacteria.
+Denmark banned the use of routine use of antibiotics, and prior to the ban, the prevalence of antibiotic-resistant bacteria in chickens in Denmark was 82%.
+Three years after the ban, only 12% of chickens tested positive for antibiotic-resistant bacteria.

-Creuzfeldt-Jacob Disease, known as “Mad Cow Disease,” is caused by feeding cows their own meat and bones.
-Feeding pigs and chickens their own bones, brains, meat scraps, feathers, and feces, is still legal and commonplace in the U.S..
+Creutzfeldt-Jakob disease, known as “mad cow disease,” is caused by feeding cows their own meat and bones.
+Feeding pigs and chickens their own bones, brains, meat scraps, feathers, and feces is still legal and commonplace in the U.S.

-A Yale study examining brains of Alzheimers brains, post-mortem, found that 13 percent of them actually had CJD.
-Four million Americans, at the time of Robbins’ publication, were diagnosed with Alzheimer’s Disease.
+A Yale study examining brains of Alzheimer’s brains, post-mortem, found that 13% of them actually had CJD.
+Four million Americans, at the time of John Robbins’ publication, were diagnosed with Alzheimer’s disease.

 How Is World Hunger Affected by Meat and Dairy Consumption?

-Robbins’ book reports that 1.2 Billion human beings are underfed, or malnourished, in the world.
-Ironically, the number of overfed and malnourished people in the world is also 1.2 Billion.
+John Robbins’ book reports that 1.2 billion human beings are underfed, or malnourished, in the world.
+Ironically, the number of overfed and malnourished people in the world is also 1.2 billion.

-The area of Earth’s total land mass used as pasture for cattle/livestock is 50 percent.
+The area of Earth’s total land mass used as pasture for cattle/livestock is 50%.
 Grassland needed to support one cow, under optimal conditions, is 2.5 acres.

-To produce 1 lb. of beef, 17 pounds of grain is required.
-Only 2 percent of corn grown in the U.S. is eaten by people, and 77 percent of it is eaten by livestock.
+To produce 1 lb. of beef, 17 pounds of grain are required.
+Only 2% of corn grown in the U.S. is eaten by people, and 77% of it is eaten by livestock for meat production.

-U.S. farmland producing vegetables is only 4 million acres, whereas 56 million acres is used for growing hay to feed livestock.
+U.S. farmland producing vegetables is only 4 million acres, whereas 56 million acres are used for growing hay to feed livestock.

-Seventy percent of U.S. grain and cereals is fed to livestock, but 1.4 Billion people could eat, if that grain were fed to humans.
+70% of U.S. grain and cereals is fed to livestock, but 1.4 billion people could eat if that grain were fed to humans.

-Only 4 percent of the world’s population lives in the U.S., but Americans eat 23 percent of the world’s beef.
+Only 4% of the world’s population lives in the U.S., but Americans eat 23% of the world’s beef.

 Cabbage 23 people